Unbeatable service for your taxi in Port of Spain

 How much does a taxi cost?

 The cost of taking a taxi in Port of Spain will depend largely on your driver.
 There are no official fixed rates, nor will your driver have a taximeter fitted.
 The best way to work out your fare is to ask your hotel reception for the average fares of well-known routes and go from there.
 To avoid being overcharged, be sure to ask your Port of Spain taxi driver for the cost of your journey upfront.
+The fare in a Piarco Airport taxi to Port of Spain will cost you around €40 (TTD 300) for a ride from the airport to your hotel.

 Read all reviews